bhnord/activities/README.md

 MAUM Market, the beloved premium pop-up market spotlighting Asian-owned small businesses, is coming to Boston for the first time on Saturday, July 12th from 11AM to 4PM as part of its 7-city national tour.
 <a href="https://www.exploretock.com/maum/event/554720/maum-market-at-boston-seaport-bos" target="_blank">info link</a>

+### Dog Foam Party + Dog Meetup

+**07/12 12:00PM - 07/12 05:00PM @ Park-9 Dog Bar at The Station**
+Presented by Fi + Park-9 at The Station (Boston)Cool down with your pup at the ultimate summer hangout!
+<a href="https://www.eventbrite.com/e/the-biggest-dog-meetup-in-boston-free-dog-foam-party-tickets-1428981314579" target="_blank">info link</a>

 ### Summer Flicks at the Prudential Center

 **07/12 06:00PM - 07/12 10:00PM @ Prudential Center's South Garden**
 IT’S SHOWTIME!Lights, camera, ACTION!
 Prudential Center’s annual outdoor movie series is hosted in South Garden every Saturday evening from July 12th through August 23rd.
 <a href="https://www.prudentialcenter.com/experiences/events/summer-flicks/" target="_blank">info link</a>

+### Summer Bash at Club Volo | Boston, MA

+**07/12 05:00PM - 07/12 10:00PM @ Club Volo at Assembly Row**
+Join us for our mid-summer bash at Club Volo for the best party of the year!
+<a href="https://www.volosports.com/d/6839180b5b07dd1282d6520e" target="_blank">info link</a>

 ### My Caribbean One World Expo